streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 0|It causes a broker to offload data as soon as possible.
 Negative value|It disables automatic offloading.

-Automatic offload runs when a new segment is added to a topic log.
+Automatic offloading runs when a new segment is added to a topic log.
 If you set the threshold on a namespace, but few messages are being produced to the topic, offload does not work until the current segment is full.

 You can configure the threshold size using CLI tools, such as [pulsarctl](https://streamnative.io/docs/v1.0.0/manage-and-monitor/pulsarctl/overview/) or puslar-admin.